Introduction of Cryptography

 - Advantages

-- Key Distribution: Public keys can be distributed openly, simply, and finally simplifying secure communications.
+- In this way, public keys can be distributed openly, and finally secure communications.

-- Authentication and Integrity: Digital signatures confirm the sender’s identity and verify data integrity.
+- Used in digital signatures, confirm the sender’s identity and verify data integrity.

 - Disadvantages

-- Computational Overhead: It is slower and requires more processing power than symmetric cryptography.
+- It is slower and requires more processing power/computational overhead than symmetric cryptography.

-- Key Management Complexity: Managing public and private keys securely is essential but is complex.
+- Managing public and private keys securely is essential but is complex.

 - Uses/Applications